PlanktoScope/device-pkgs/README.md

 ![Photograph of a worker operating a forklift to move a stack of cardboard boxes on a wooden pallet](https://cdn2.picryl.com/photo/2020/04/27/a-worker-moves-a-pallet-of-personal-protective-equipment-da8b5e-1600.jpg)

-This repository provides a collection of software packages in *Pallets*, a software packaging system for enabling safe, simple, and easy software installations and upgrades on PlanktoScopes.
-Technical information about Pallets is available in [`reference.md`](reference.md).

-This Github repository is a collection of four Pallet repositories of software packages for Planktoscopes - `core`, `community`, `restricted`, `testing` - which serve different purposes and have different types of software packages.
-Each Pallet repository has a `README.md` file which describes its purpose.
+This repository provides a collection of software packages in [*Forklift*](https://github.com/PlanktoScope/forklift), a software packaging system for enabling safe, simple, and easy software installations and upgrades on PlanktoScopes.
+Specifically, this Github repository is a collection of four Forklift pallets of software packages for Planktoscopes - `core`, `community`, `restricted`, `testing` - which serve different purposes and have different types of software packages.
+Each pallet has a `README.md` file which describes its purpose.
 Packages in the `core`, `community`, and `restricted` repositories are configured to be deployed as integrated components of the overall PlanktoScope software distro.

 ## Usage

-TBD
+Refer to the README for [Forklift](https://github.com/PlanktoScope/forklift) for usage instructions.
+This repository provides the following pallets:
+- `github.com/PlanktoScope/pallets/core`
+- `github.com/PlanktoScope/pallets/community`
+- `github.com/PlanktoScope/pallets/restricted`
+- `github.com/PlanktoScope/pallets/testing`

 ## Licensing

-Pallet packages have their own software licenses, as specified by SPDX short form identifiers (e.g. "Apache-2.0") in the packages' corresponding `pallet-package.yml` metadata files and/or LICENSE files provided in the package directories.
+The Forklift packages provided by these pallets have their own software licenses, as specified by SPDX short form identifiers (e.g. "Apache-2.0") in the packages' corresponding `forklift-package.yml` metadata files and/or LICENSE files provided in the package directories.
 Any other source code provided here is covered by the following information, except where otherwise indicated:

 Copyright Ethan Li and PlanktoScope project contributors